Contractor’s Guide to Construction Purchase Order Terms and Conditions

 Method of Delivery

-Getting the items you require on time matters just as much as getting them delivered in a way that makes sense for the project.
-This section discusses the Terms and conditions as well as the methods that will be used to deliver the materials and services.
-Be sure to include all related implications in case the delivery method conditions are not met.
+Getting the right items in a way that makes sense for the project matters.
+This section discusses terms, conditions, and delivery methods for materials and services.
+As a rule of thumb, include all related implications if the delivery method conditions are unmet.

 Any Warranty or Guarantee

-The construction industry has multiple risks and expenses that can increase the chances of delays and legal disputes.
-Noting in the PO all warranties and guarantees for the equipment or materials being requested helps safeguard the quality and durability of materials and work.
-Should any issues arise due to defects or subpar performance, warranties and guarantees provide a clear recourse for repair, replacement, or compensation.
+The construction industry has multiple risks that can increase delays and legal disputes.
+Noting the warranties and guarantees for equipment or materials in the PO helps teams guarantee the quality and durability of materials and work.
+These warranties and guarantees are essential because they provide repair, replacement, or compensation tenets should any issues arise.

 Jurisdiction and the Governing Law